mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 | RapidAPI Revenue  | $185.12        | $99.74       | <font color="red">-$85.38 (-46%)</font>     |
 | **Total Revenue** | **$185.12**    | **$99.74**   | **<font color="red">-$85.38 (-46%)</font>** |

 Zestful keeps doing its thing in the background.
 It's had a good run these past few months with $100-600/month in revenue.
-I suspect that the sales are coming from users who are doing bulk parsing rather than clients with recurring needs, but it's a nice burst.
+I suspect that the sales are coming from users who are doing bulk parsing rather than clients with recurring needs, but it's been a nice bump in revenue.

 The person who [expressed interest in acquiring Zestful](/retrospectives/2021/09/#zestfulhttpszestfuldatacom) stopped following up and hasn't replied to my emails, so I think that deal is dead.